Seite wählen

 Raw materials

-Raw soda ash: 200 shares purchased in the form of stones
+Raw soda: 200 parts bought in the form of stones

-Yellow clay or marl clay: 30 parts were in the soil and subsoil.
+yellow clay or marl clay: 30 parts were found in the soil and subsoil.

 b) Wood

-Faced with the enormous consumption of wood (for example, the St Paul glassworks consumed 6,000 kilograms of wood per 24 hours), the Chambers of Water and Forests restricted their use by creating cutting permits.
-The Provence glassworks had to reduce its operating time to 4/6 months per year.
+In view of the enormous consumption of wood (for example, the St Paul glassworks consumed 6,000 kilograms of wood per 24 hours), the Chamber of Water and Forestry restricted the use of the forest by creating felling licences The Provence glassworks had to reduce its operating time to four months per year instead of six.

-The glassworks formed a real community insofar as it concentrated on all the trades associated with it.
+The glassworks formed a real community in that it focussed on all the trades associated with it.

-Around the furnaces, the distribution of tasks and the hierarchy of established gestures prevailed with the master glassmaker, the glassmakers and the apprentices.
+There was a hierarchy of labour in the hall.
+Around the furnaces, there was a division of labour and a hierarchy of fixed processes with the master glassmaker, the glassmakers and the apprentices.

 The master glassmaker

-The most common situation in the 12th century was that of the master glassmaker, who was not the owner of the walls, land or forests he rented and exploited because they belonged to religious communities or landowners.
+The most common situation in the 12th century was that of the master glassmaker, who did not own the walls, land or forests, which he rented and exploited because they belonged to religious communities or landlords.

 The child or apprentice

-The apprenticeship started at the age of 12 and lasted about 3 years.
-A child who did not pass his apprenticeship remained a second-class worker called “big boy”.
+The glassware child is a synonym for an apprentice.
+Training began at the age of 12 and lasted around 3 years.
+The child who did not successfully complete his apprenticeship remained a second-class labourer called a “big boy”.

-Multi-skilled men prepare the raw materials for glass production, people load or unload the recycling furnaces, basket makers are responsible for nailing the articles and there are also packers, transporters and merchants who worked for glass production.
+Multipurpose men prepare the raw materials necessary for the production of glass.
+People load or unload the recycling furnaces.
+The basket makers are responsible for nailing the items and there are also packers, transporters and merchants who work for glass production.

 Operation and production of the Bagnols glassworks

-From 1723 to 1730, the parish registers of the BUISSON de VIRGILY, D’ESCRIVAIN, COLLOMP, DESPIERRE, DU QURELARD, BORNIOL and D’AUDOUARD families are known in Bagnols.
-There are also glass weavers.
+In the years 1723 to 1730, the BUISSON de VIRGILY, D’ESCRIVAIN, COLLOMP, DESPIERRE, DU QURELARD, BORNIOL and D’AUDOUARD families were named in the parish registers of Bagnols.
+There are also glassware makers.

-These glass factories were therefore produced between 1706 and 1729, and it was the glassmakers located in Saint Paul and Callian who had to install them.
-The glassworks closed in 1870 like all the other glassworks in the forest.
-Because of the heat and especially the restrictions on felling to protect the forests, it only operated for 4 to 6 months a year.
+This glassware was produced between 1706 and 1729.
+They were glassmakers who came from Saint Paul and Callian.
+The glassworks in Bagnols, la Verrerie, closed its doors in 1870, like all the forest glassworks.
+Due to the heat in summer and above all the restrictions on felling to protect the forests, it only produced for 4 to 6 months a year.

-The production of 1730 was sold locally at the glassworks or in the village on the neighbouring markets.
-Prices are never increased by transport costs.
+Production in 1730, for example, was sold locally in the glassworks or in the village at neighbouring markets.
+These prices were not increased by transport costs because they were local goods.

 40,000 drinking glasses